ajay340/SetonHallCSS/README.md

 # Seton Hall Course Schedule Sniper

-This program is a 99.9% guarantee of sucessfully scheduling all of your courses for the upcoming semester.
+This program is that tries to sucessfully scheduling all of your courses for the upcoming semester within a split second.

-To obtain the program or for support email me: ajay.shah@student.shu.edu

 [Download Link](https://github.com/ajay340/SetonHallCSS/releases)
 <p align="center">